0

 Through the whole 16th century, the most respected architects, sculptors, and painters worked at the Monastery of the Holy Cross of Coimbra, such as Diogo de Castilho, Machim and Jean of Rouen, Cristóvão de Figueiredo and Vasco Fernandes besides the already mentioned Chanterene, Boitaca and Diogo Pires the Younger.
 The sacristy dates back to the 17th century and keeps some notable 16th-century canvases.

-Text imported from Wikipedia article "Monastery of the Holy Cross (Coimbra)" and modified on 17 April 2023 according to the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Monastery of the Holy Cross (Coimbra)" and modified on April 17, 2023 according to the CC-BY-SA 4.0 International license.

 Participants